laravel/docs/billing.md

 <a name="checking-subscription-status"></a>
 ## Checking Subscription Status

-To verify that a user is subscribed to your application, use the `subscribed` command:
+To verify that a user is subscribed to your application, use the `subscribed` method:

 	if ($user->subscribed())
 	{